Tusk's 'Kremlin' tweet prompts Polish uproar

 Tusk's intervention comes ahead of Polish elections in 2019.

-If Tusk returned to fight for office after he stepped down from his Council post the same year, he could end up squaring off against the PiS party leader, and his old nemesis, Jaroslaw Kaczynski.
+If Tusk returned to Poland to fight for office after he stepped down from his EU Council post the same year, he could end up squaring off against the PiS party leader, and his old nemesis, Jaroslaw Kaczynski.

 Waszczykowski, the foreign minister, spoke at length on Tusk.